The hard work of the beekeeping year is now behind us, but there are a few things to keep in mind as we slide into winter.

 - An upper entrance, such as a small hole drilled on the face of your boxes, also assists in ventilating the colony.
 If you are using a solid bottom board, be sure to tilt your hive forward slightly to encourage excess moisture to roll out of the hive.

-- Providing absorbent material above the brood nest also works well – we have moisture boards for sale, or you could use burlap, pine shavings, or even an old bath towel.
+- Providing absorbent material above the brood nest also works well – we have compressed fiber boards, moisture boards, for sale, or you could use burlap, pine shavings, or even an old bath towel.
+Make sure to check on your water wicking material every so often and change it out for dry material once it becomes wet!

 Protection Against Intruders